julianlk522/FITM/README.md

         -actually pretty clunky to achieve (break apart all global/user_cats_fts into words each time) -maybe consider revisiting if global/user_cats_fts vocab created for some reason later -also not that important since input is limited to user's tmap links, not entire links table. not going to be processing any more than a few hundred or thousand tags at absolute most (and not for a looong time). so perf differential is trivial
+    -helpers for DB actions
+        -(new link, new summary, update summary, etc.)
     -os.LookupEnv
 -Other tests
     -finish handlers